MehrdadQ/Sylb/README.md

 # Sylb

-[Sylb.ca](sylb.ca) is a platform for UofT students to share syllabus files and other coure information.
+[Sylb.ca](http://sylb.ca/) is a platform for UofT students to share syllabus files and other course information.

 ![image](https://github.com/MehrdadQ/Sylb/assets/85261795/efe86ccf-1249-44fd-9ee6-3bc5564a518e)